Pullbacks

 This is a helper construction that can be useful when verifying that a category has all

-If you're thinking about using this, have a look at has_pushouts_of_has_colimit_span
+If you're thinking about using this, have a look at has_pushouts_of_has_colimit_span, which

 you may find to be an easiery way of achieving your goal.